ada-ac2/swap-meet/README.md

 ### Wave 2

-In Wave 2 we will create the `Item` class and the `Vendor` class's `get_by_id` method.
+In Wave 2 we will create the `Item` class and the `Vendor` class' `get_by_id` method.

 - There is a module (file) named `item.py` inside of the `swap_meet` package (folder)
 - Inside this module, there is a class named `Item`

-- Each `Item` will have an attribute named `id`, which is a unique integer by default.
+- Each `Item` will have an attribute named `id`, which is a unique integer by default
   - There are many ways to generate numbers, but generating numbers without duplicates takes some care.
 Happily, Python has a package called `uuid` that can help!
-    - If we import the `uuid` package in `item.py`, with a little research we can use one of the functions `uuid` provides to create large unique numbers meant to be used as identifiers.
+    - If we import the [`uuid` package](https://docs.python.org/3/library/uuid.html) in `item.py`, with a little research we can use one of the functions `uuid` provides to create large unique numbers meant to be used as identifiers
-    - This package creates `UUID` objects, it's functions don't directly return an integer, BUT `UUID` instances have an attribute `.int` which returns their value as an integer.
+    - This package creates `UUID` objects, its functions don't directly return an integer, **but** `UUID` instances have [an attribute `int`](https://docs.python.org/3/library/uuid.html#uuid.UUID.int) which allow us to access their value as an integer
-- When we initialize an instance of `Item`, we can optionally pass in an integer with the keyword argument `id` to manually set the `Item`'s `id`.
+- When we initialize an instance of `Item`, we can optionally pass in an integer with the keyword argument `id` to manually set the `Item`'s `id`
-- Each `Item` will have a function named `get_category`, which will return a string holding the name of the class.
+- Each `Item` will have a function named `get_category`, which will return a string holding the name of the class

 - Instances of `Vendor` have an instance method named `get_by_id`
-  - It takes one argument: an integer, representing an `Item`'s `id`
+  - This method takes one argument: an integer, representing an `Item`'s `id`
   - This method returns the item with a matching `id` from the inventory
   - If there is no matching item in the `inventory`, the method should explicitly return `None`